RuanMeiMains/RuanMeiMains.github.io/docs/lore.md

     >
     > — Ruan Mei, about her name

+    - mom brain tissue thing
+    - her parents are still "there"
+    - promise to protect them

 === "Grandmother"
     > *"Unbeknownst to the girl, her grandmother has always been watching her through the monitor, day after day for countless years.*
     >
     > *'A-Ruan...
 My A-Ruan.
 When we finally meet again, would it be...?'"*
     >
     > — Ruan Mei Character Story: Part IV

+    - grandma is in the intelligentsia guild

 </div>